 Road users need signs to help identify the location of the exit, as well as to obtain route, direction, and destination information for specific exit ramps.
-Figures 2E-27 through 2E-32 show examples of guide signs for common types of interchanges.
+Figures 2E-25 through 2E-30 show applications of guide signs for common types of interchanges.
 The interchange layouts shown in most of the figures illustrate only the major guide signs for one direction of traffic on the through road and on the crossroad.